 - Select Transformation: By default, it will select the transformation you clicked on.

-- Rename: This button will help you to rename the rank transformation to a more meaningful name.
+- Rename: This button will help you to rename it to a more meaningful name.

-- Make Reusable: If you check mark this option then, this transformation will become reusable transformation.
+- Make Reusable: If you check mark this option, then this transformation will become a reusable transformation.

 - Description: Please provide a valid description.